Small Business Resources

-KSBDC representatives for the Kyndle region, Alan Taylor and Lois Decker, are available by appointment at Kyndle headquarters in Henderson.
-To schedule a meeting or for more information, call Alan at 270-826-7505 or Lois at 270-926-8085 or email firstname.lastname@example.org.
+KSBDC representative for the Kyndle region, Lois Decker, is available by appointment at Kyndle headquarters in Henderson.
+To schedule a meeting or for more information, call Lois at 270-926-8085 or email email@example.com

 The result is flexible, cost-effective workforce development with short- and long-term returns on investment.
 For more information, visit www.nktc.org.

 The NKTC director is Betsy Wells-Jones, available at 270-826-7505, 877-434-3766 or firstname.lastname@example.org.

 Kyndle’s Taking Care of Business Committee has two goals: